Adrienne Bailon Shows Serious Skin In A Plunging Swimsuit At The Beach

 Massy revealed to E!
 News that the star cut out alcohol and worked out four to five times a week before her big day in Paris, France.

-“90 minutes total per day.
-30 minutes of cardio on her own in the morning and then one hour with me,” they revealed of her seriously active schedule that saw Adrienne get down to 101 pounds for her wedding day.
+“Ninety minutes total per day.
+Thirty minutes of cardio on her own in the morning and then one hour with me,” they revealed of her seriously active schedule that saw Adrienne get down to 101 pounds for her wedding day.
 “That hour was maximized because our training would be divided into circuits and there was no resting time or breaks in between,” they added.

 Bailon also told Yahoo! that she visited a nutritionist who helped her to clean up her diet after she admitted that she was a “fast-food junkie” and a “carb-aholic.”